Macomb County Clerk's Office FAQs

 Call the National Rifle Association (NRA) or an affiliated club at 1-800-672-3888 and ask to be directed to the Education & Training Department.

-What is the status of my CCW application?
+What is the status of my CPL application?

 If your CPL license is stolen, report that to your local police department.
 You may obtain a replacement license from the Clerk's Office for $10.
 Bring your government-issued picture ID (drivers license, etc) and the fee along with a copy of the police report and a new permit will be re-issued to you.

-What happens if I move WITHIN Macomb County after I receive my CCW permit?
+What happens if I move WITHIN Macomb County after I receive my CPL?

 The permit is still valid until it expires, but you are required to have your current address updated with the county in which your permit was issued.

-What happens if I move OUT of Macomb County (still within the state of Michigan) after I receive my CCW permit?
+What happens if I move OUT of Macomb County (still within the state of Michigan) after I receive my CPL?

-The permit is still valid until it expires.
+The license is still valid until it expires.
 After expiration, you would apply in the county in which you reside.

 Death Records Frequently Asked Questions